Nodewood/cli/README.md

 ## Releases

+### 0.18.0

+- Changes from using `api` as the default image to run Docker commands to new `run` image.

+> The `run` image is part of the 1.0 release of Nodewood.
+If you have not or cannot update Nodewood to this release, you can modify your `.nodewood.js` project config file and add `runImage: 'api',` to switch it back to using the `api` image to run Docker commands.

 ### 0.17.2

 - Fixes `eject` so file retains correct case even if incorrect case is used in command args.